asqwerty666/slurmize/README.md

 ### Debugging your runs

-Sometimes things go wrong when you generate the lsit of jobs to send into the cluster.
-So toprovide a way to check if everything it is OK before you run your jobs, we added the _-g_option.
-So if you run,
+Sometimes things go wrong when you generate the list of jobs to send into the cluster.
+So, to provide a way to check if everything it is OK before you run your jobs, we added the *-g* option.
+If you run,

 	./slurmize.pl -g recon_subject.txt

-the script generates all the structure inside the _slurm_ directory but runs nothing.
+the script generates all the structure inside the *slurm* directory but runs nothing.
 This way you can review what is going to be executed into your nodes.